build-trust/ockam-website/src/content/learn/blog/ockam_website_is_open_source.md

 ---
-title: "Even Ockam.io is open source!"
+title: "Ockam.io is open source!"
-date: 2019-02-15
+date: 2020-04-09
-description: "All of the source code for Ockam.io is OSS.
+description: "All of the source code and build tools for Ockam.io is OSS.
 This is how we built it..."
 metaTitle: "To build ockam.io as open source we used Azure Pipelines, a CDN, JAMstack, GitHub and a bunch of other awesome tools.
 This is how we did it."
 author: "Matthew Gregory"
 authorAvatar: ./assets/matthew_gregory-1.png